denoland/manual/webassembly/using_wasm.md

 ## Using WebAssembly in Deno

-At its simplest, all you need to run WebAssembly in Deno are some bytes.
+To run WebAssembly in Deno all you need are some bytes.
 The following binary exports a `main` function that just returns `42` upon
 invocation: